Start My Answer

 • You owe the exact amount alleged in the complaint.

-If Asset Recovery Solutions cannot prove the above, there is a high probability you will win in court.
-You could get the lawsuit thrown out.
+If Asset Recovery Solutions cannot prove the above, there is a high probability you could prevail in court.

 Depending on your case, you could say that Asset Recovery Solutions was unable to file the suit within the statute of limitations.
 The statute of limitations is the time limit a person or entity has to file suit against someone else.